The SRC International exists to represent, advocate for and serve the needs and interest of all international students at UNSW.

 Fossil Free Campaign

-Find out more about our campaign on our website, follow our facebook page and be sure to let us know if you want to volunteer.
+Find out more follow our facebook page, and be sure to let us know if you want to

 The Education Collective is your student activist group at UNSW.
 Providing a forum for students to fight for change to improve our education system, university and local community.